BDC Hamburger Icon

 4. Run promotions.

 Try running a promotion to increase traffic during slow times.
-For example, you could offer a free meal for every group of five on days when you have the least number of customers, provide free drinks every Friday night or provide a comp dessert for customers celebrating their birthdays at your restaurant.
+For example, you could offer a free meal for every group of five on days when you have the least number of customers, provide free drinks every Friday night or provide a complimentary dessert for customers celebrating their birthdays at your restaurant.

 5. Don’t forget about loyalty programs.